 Exemptions to our complaints procedure

-If your feedback is about a service provided by St Leger Homes of Doncaster please access their webpage.
+If your feedback is about a service provided by St Leger Homes of Doncaster please access their website.

-If your feedback is about a leisure centre please use the Doncaster Culture and Leisure Trust webpage.
+If your feedback is about a leisure centre please use the Doncaster Culture and Leisure Trust website.

 Complaints about a Councillor

 If you are unhappy about the way a Councillor of Doncaster Council or any Parish Council in the Doncaster area has behaved, you can make a complaint to the Council's Monitoring Officer.
 For further information please visit the

 Submit a complaint/compliment

 For all general complaints please complete our online complaints form:

 If your complaint is about children’s social care, please complete our online feedback form: